odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt-book.md

         }

         // Custom constraints
-        // Check whether the use id is valid
+        // Check whether the user id is valid
         $userId = $token->claims()->get('uid');
         if (!$userId) {
             // Token related to an unknown user